-Details for the Spring 2023 session of Cleveland Guitar Orchestra are below.
+Details for the 2023-2024 sessions of Cleveland Guitar Orchestra are below

 Not sure which orchestra is best for you?
 Please message us at email@example.com.

 The Cleveland Guitar Orchestra has two sessions per year, each with ten scheduled meetings, led by expert director James Flood.
-Rehearsal location and schedule for the Spring 2023 session will be announced soon.
+Rehearsal location and schedule for the Fall 2024 session are below.
 This is our most advanced orchestra.

 If you are a new member, before paying please contact us at firstname.lastname@example.org to set up a free session with James Flood to determine placement in the ensemble.
 This orchestra is designed for those who have at least one year of lessons up to those who play at an advanced level.